Page Refresh AI/Comparison Pages

 Why do comparison pages often underperform?

 Because many of them only restate homepage features.
-Without real tradeoffs, persona-specific guidance, and sharper positioning, they read like thin sales pages instead of decision-support content.
+Without real tradeoffs, source context, persona-specific guidance, and honest fit boundaries, they read like thin sales pages instead of decision-support content.

 Should comparison pages include FAQs?

-Definitely.
-Comparison FAQs help you cover pricing questions, migration concerns, use-case fit, alternatives intent, and objections that searchers often have before converting.
+Yes, when the answers are visible and useful.
+Comparison FAQs should cover pricing questions, migration concerns, use-case fit, alternatives intent, source context, and objections searchers often have before choosing a next step.

 Related audit entry points